NetserviceLab/threewp_broadcast/readme.txt

 Yes.
 PHP v5.3 has been officially unsupported since the 14th of August, 2014.
 If your web host refuses to upgrade to a supported version, go find a new host.

-If you use v5.3 then use the last plugin that works with that version: v1.18.
-The download link is on the main page.

 = Orphans? =

 If you have already created posts on other blogs that are supposed to be children of a specific post, you can use the "find orphans" function to find and link them.